 After finishing at the grotto, we returned to White Rock Spring to retrieve our packs.
 Continuing east on Dutchman, we traveled along an extremely beautiful section of La Barge Creek with huge trees.
 You almost forget you’re in a desert.
 Along this section, you’ll find several excellent, large campsites.
 If the camps near Charlebois are full, these are great alternatives, especially if La Barge is running.

 About a mile and a quarter past White Rock Spring, you’ll come to the turnoff for Charlebois, one of the most reliable springs in the Superstitions, incredibly beautiful, and a popular campsite on weekends in the cool season.
 There are a couple great campsites along this path, and we chose the first one to set up camp for the night.
-Nothing at all remarkable happened that night [Hillary edit: Um, wrong.
-I crushed the other ladies with three Yahtzees in a single game.]
+[Hillary edit: I crushed the other ladies with three Yahtzees in a single game that night.]

 The next morning, we went to find the spring to filter water.
 The spot marked on the topographical map was at a large pool with a big tree and boulder.
 We explored a little farther up to see if we could find the source but were unsuccessful.
 I don’t know if it’s because of recent rains or if it’s just always hard to find, but in any case, the water in the pool was clear, and truthfully, all of the water in the creek was quite clear and good for filtering.
 Delicious, too!
 I wouldn’t worry too much about finding the source.
 I’d worry more about finding your friends back there, as we got separated and couldn’t find each other even though it was a dead end.
 Marco! . . .
 Marco?